outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - finding a prediction function can be framed as an optimal path in a network of variable nodes
     - once you frame a problem as an info problem, you can map info to structure:
       - conflicts can be vectors with different direction or which overlap
     - this involves identifying the given problem & solution target structures in the problem space & the related problem network, so the problem & solution can be visualized, including logic to:
       - identify problem metadata includes defining the structure of a problem that the solution fulfills by some metric
       - selecting the right format for the problem & solution is an important function in this analysis; each of those formats is better for different problem types/formats (with varying structure in the problem definition) and solution intents, but if you have a particular required solution format, you may need to translate a sub-optimal problem format into one associated with that solution format
         - each of those formats involves a set of vectors (which may represent a set of database/interface queries or insight paths, info objects like questions/insights/related problems, decisions/actions, causes/explanations, steps like removal/addition of variables, directed structures like distortions/intents, etc) which may be applicable in the interface network to retrieve/connect information, or in the problem space to reduce a problem shape, move around problem components to change the problem, or traverse a route in the problem network system (not necessarily the network of related problems, but the problem framed as requiring a solution route within a network)
       - graphing the problem on a network of related problems (on the same interaction layer, in the same problem space, etc) such as how the problem of building a technology is related to the problem of managing usage of & access to it
       - defining the problem space as a contextual system where the problem is active
         - this includes other problem spaces where it is or could be active
           - for example, how the 'tech distribution' problem (where most tech is inherently neutral & can be used for good or malicious intents so what matters most is how it's distributed) acts differently in different problem spaces where distribution tools & government ethics & policies differ
       - identifying & anticipating problems in a system involves identifying problem structures (inefficiencies, conflicts, etc) that exist or could emerge
         - for example, in the bio system, DNA regulation functions don't prevent pathogens from injecting DNA or mutations from occurring, so if you derive the concept of a pathogen or mutation without already having that definition available (using core system analysis), you could predict that the current DNA regulation functions wouldn't be able to offset the changes exacted by those concepts & you could predict problems of DNA disregulation in the bio system before they occur

   - functions:

+    - convert a problem statement (and problem space context if provided) into the problem object metadata

-    - mapping function, to map problems to structures, problem functions, & other problem types
+    - mapping function, to map problems to structures, problem functions, & other problem types (as graphing a problem is depicted in FIG. 8 (Problem space visualization))

-      - graph attributes that differentiate problems that are impacted by possible solutions
-      - map intent to direction & assess progress by movement in that direction
+      - program functions
+        - validate user-provided GUI input information (for example, if the problem statement doesn't match problem type specified), entered in a form as shown in FIG. 18 (User Interface Module)
+        - optimizing functions to analyze prior queries, optimize & maintain the program, such as:
+          - removing duplicates
+          - calculating & compare query & solution statistics
+          - optimizing a performance metric like interface traversal once found
+          - pre-computing & storing frequently requested traversals
+          - optimizing data storage & logic given how other users are using the program

+      - a set of graphing functions
+        - graph system as format
+        - graph the problem space, problem, related problem network (as shown in FIG 7), solution space, solution, embedded graphs, interfaces, and other relevant objects
+        - the problem space metadata returned & displayed to the user is shown in FIG. 20 (Problem Space Metadata), optionally including the solution metadata in FIG. 21 (Solution Metadata) & additional solution metadata in alternate formats as shown in FIG. 22 (Additional Solution Metadata), if a solution is found or if solution space information is found.
+        - select/add/remove problem dimensions
+        - identify/reduce solution space
+        - apply the solution to the problem space
+        - check if a structure (like a solution) fits/matches another structure (like input assumptions & limits or a solution metric)
+          - checking if a solution matches a metric structure is shown in FIG. 5 (Finding alternate solution formats that fulfill different metrics)
+          - matching a problem format to a solution format is shown in FIG. 3 (Problem formats, with matching solution formats of problem formats) and FIG. 4 (Problem-solution structure matching: apply a solution function to a structure containing the problem to find specific solution structures for that problem)
+        - compare & select between comparable solutions, including selecting solutions based on input preferences selected (preferences like 'avoid using ML in solution', 'use a particular interface', 'use pre-computed solutions from database', etc)
+        - decompose/aggregate problems/solutions (as shown in FIG 6)
+          - break the problem space into sub-problems that can execute their own interface traversal & solution-matching process to find sub-solutions
-      - networks with clusters, sequences, & other structures representing decisions
+        - format problem objects (like decisions) as structures (networks with clusters, sequences, & other structures)
-      - system layer graph representing combinations
-      - interactions of interaction spaces (which interactions are common across agents, likely given other interactions, etc)
-      - map function sets to sequences, given a metric like progression toward goal
-      - map related/approximate problems/problems elsewhere on the causal stack to a related problem network, having different dimensions (like a generative vs. identification problem)
-      - map change types to dimensions and graphing/calculating dimensions where change types change (an aggregate, interface, or deciding dimension where change type is uncertain but not random)
-      - using a layered graph to visualize change of different types/metrics built on a symmetry
-      - mapping language to structure directly (verbs like 'find' mapped to a set of vectors leading from a node indicating possible start positions, with option to use core function vectors to reach target node)
-      - a trajectory between problem graphs where each graph represents a decision/state, and attribute sets & problem of similar type occupy a similar position on an axis depicting all the graphs traversed
+        - deriving trajectory between problem graphs where each graph represents a decision/state, and attribute sets & problem of similar type occupy a similar position on an axis depicting all the graphs traversed
-      - a metric like size of variable interaction space mapped to length/area/volume to indicate how much of the problem is left, and a metric like number of variables mapped to number of dimensions/sides/layers of the shape to graph the problem according to structural metrics
-      - selecting a space (dimension set), with embedded parameters & bases for framing changes of a certain type
-      - representing changes produced by a solution as a set of vector trajectories across interfaces
+        - representing a solution as a set of vector trajectories across interfaces
+        - map related/approximate problems/problems by cause into a related problem network (like a generative vs. identification problem)

-      - a problem space depicted as a set of boundaries indicating limits creating the problem space (like limited tech creates a problem space)
+        - function to depict a problem space as:
+          - the origin problem, defined as a set of structures indicating boundaries (filters, conditions), limits (assumptions, resource limits), or vectors (priorities, forces), creating the problem space (like limited tech creates a problem space) , where the space inside the shape indicates potential for change
-      - the problem space dimensions maximizing variance between related problems
-      - a network of related problems in the problem space & their state
-      - the origin problem occupying a position on the problem network
-      - the problem object can be represented differently according to the type & the solution generation method, for example:
+            - the problem object can be represented differently according to the type & the solution generation method by applying interface filters to the problem space visualization, for example:
-        - if your problem object is represented as a 3-d shape like a cube (indicating it has three main variables expanding each other from an origin corner & forced to create a closed system to maintain state, or limits interacting with each other but not overlapping), the solution would need to be in a vector format to remove dimensions of the shape or reduce the size of the problem shape
+              - if your problem object is represented as a 3-d shape like a cube (indicating it has three main variables expanding each other from an origin corner & forced to create a closed system to maintain state, or limits intersecting with each other), the solution would need to be in a vector format to remove dimensions of the shape or reduce the size of the problem shape
-      - if you're representing your problem on the information interface, you may want to represent it as an information problem type within a system context, like how:
+              - for example, if you're representing your problem on the information interface, you may want to represent it as an information problem type within a system context, like how:
                 - a conflict between system incentives & agent intents could be represented as two vectors with the same origin or two vectors going in different directions
                 - an information imbalance would look like extra information in different positions
-        - an information asymmetry would look like information in a position where it's not needed & can be exploited to charge rent
+                - an information asymmetry would look like information in a position where it's not needed & can be exploited
-        - an information market would have some trust structures embedded so information can be bought instead of derived for conveniences
+                - an information market would have some trust structures embedded, so information can be bought instead of derived for convenience
-      - this is similar to how concepts like delegation would look like a node sending calls to other nodes that run tasks & return response data - problem types have structure once they're framed as an information problem, and once concepts are converted to more structural interfaces, they also have default structural forms reflecting their definitions
+          - where the problem space dimensions maximize variance between related problems
-      - the solution space for the origin problem (and for all related problems on the network that the solution space applies to)
+          - including a network of related problems in the problem space & their state, the origin problem occupying a position on the problem network
-      - the solution space is a reduced version of the problem shape or structure or the set of possible solutions
+          - the solution space for the origin problem (and for all related problems on the network that the solution space applies to) - the solution space being a reduced version of the problem shape or structure, or all changes possible in a problem space, or the set of all possible solutions, whichever is the most specific definition that can be identified
           - solutions to the origin problem, represented as solution formats like:
-        - a subset of the problem shape (like a path answering a question, where the solution space is all possible routes between origin & destination nodes)
-        - a structure within a system containing the problem (an optimal route with a required attribute like efficiency, or a combination of objects reducing variance in a rule gap, or a filter sequence that creates a function optimally while storing minimal code)
+            - a structure within a system containing the problem (an optimal route with a required attribute like efficiency or a route answering a question, or a combination of objects reducing variance in a rule gap, or a filter sequence that creates a function optimally while storing minimal code)
-        - a structure (other than reductions) to aim for when transforming the problem and the available resources implied in its definition (a solution defined as an optimal version of the problem structure, like the optimal structure to represent a concept)
+            - a structure (other than reductions) to aim for when transforming the problem and the available resources implied in its definition (a solution defined as an optimal version of the problem structure, like the optimal structure to represent a concept or build a function)
-        - a compressing transform of the problem shape (solution vectors removing problem dimensions until it's a point)
+            - a reducing transform of the problem shape (solution vectors removing problem dimensions until it's a point)
-      - the impact of solutions on the problem network or the origin problem (depending on the problem & solution format as stated above)
-      - the expansion & compression of embedded objects (such as problems, solutions, systems, concepts, and interfaces which change on other dimensions than the problem space dimensions) to the embedded graphs in the problem space using vectors
-      - alternate versions of the problem space with other attribute sets as dimensions, to isolate impact of a solution on other attributes
-      - concepts having structure in a problem space depending on the context determining that space
-      - example of structure applied to a concept: dependence is a form of the power concept with nodes running tasks for a powerful node
-      - interfaces represented as a filter converting objects to a foundation where vector sets representing different unit core functions of change possible on that interface (where core interface functions are depicted in embedded graphs or adjacent converted graphs of a problem space, and including a function to convert other objects to combinations of the vectors in that interface's vector set
-        - example: converting objects to the type interface involves identifying attribute sets that are unique, and then identifying types that can describe multiple unique objects as variations of an attribute in the attribute set
             - a problem-solving effect may be measured based on whether a solution contains or comprises a vector that:
-        - neutralizes a problem vector
+              - neutralizes a problem vector , applying force in opposing direction to a problem vector (reduce an incentive)
-        - reduces the problem shape size
+              - reduces the problem shape size  or dimension (resolve an ambiguity)
+              - fills the problem shape with relevant structures (build a function, find a route)
-        - removes a problem dimension or variable, or does any combination of the above for the origin problem & related problems, potentially neutralizing the problem space itself or converting it to another problem space.
+              - or does any combination of the above for the origin problem & related problems, potentially neutralizing the problem space itself or converting it to another problem space.

     - ezample logic of function to break a problem into sub-problems